Centerpoint-Gaming/timenite/README.md

 <br /><br />

-# Can I embed Fortnite on my live-streams, videos or website?
+# Can I embed Timenite on my live-streams, videos or website?
 Feel free to, no credit required either.
 To make things easier, use the following links to embed with ease.

 - [Seasons Embed](https://timenite.com/embeds/seasons-embed)